Material and merchandising for Debian events

 Alexis Younes from 73lab.com designed some pretty nice posters, too.
-They are available for download here.
+They were available for download on his website [download link unavailable 20200829] .
 Some printed posters are available in Germany; please ask on the debian-events-eu list.
 By the way: They sell very well, so might want to print some more :)

 People like to take things away from the booths, and even if you can't afford to give away more costly things (see below) you can always provide flyers.
 Flyers have the ability to solve many questions regarding to Debian, can entice people to contribute and for it's paper they can take notes on it!
 All in all, they are pretty useful.

 Sources for a multilingual flyer, as well as instructions for printing are available from the Debian Flyers webpage.